 Whenever Apple releases a new line of iPhones, millions of their consumers round out their smartphone life cycle by upgrading to the newest model and getting rid of their old iPhones.
 We have guides on how to sell your smartphone and how to sell your iPhone specifically, but what if you’re looking to buy?

 You could always take your chances buying directly from another individual, but it’s less risky to buy a refurbished device that comes with a warranty.
 That way, if something goes wrong with it, you have some chance of getting a replacement or a refund.
-We’ve looked at refurbished electronics before, but today we’re going to examine how to
+We’ve looked at refurbished electronics before, but today we’re going to examine how to buy a refurbished iPhone.

 What is a refurbished iPhone?

 Because the term refurbished covers a lot of different scenarios, it’s important to take your time and understand what you’re buying.
 A refurbished iPhone is an iPhone that the manufacturer or a trader has tested and repaired where necessary.
 It should come with a warranty, but it may not have the original packaging or accessories, and it might have some signs of cosmetic damage.

 Some refurbished iPhones will be devices owners returned because there was a fault or simply because they decided they didn’t want them.
 Others will have been used and then sold by the owner, perhaps to raise funds for a newer model.

 To help buyers understand the difference, a grading system is often used.
 The precise meanings may differ from manufacturer to manufacturer or trader to trader, so read listings carefully.
 Here are some generally accepted definitions:

 - Grade A — Near mint condition, so the iPhone should look like new.